‘Tom Clancy’s The Division’ 1.6 Update: Survival Unlimited Medicine Glitch Exposed – Concerns About Toxic Dark Zone Gameplay Community, Review Of Reddit Users’ Concerns

 — The Division Elites (@DivisionElites) January 6, 2017

 There’s one category of players where they actually enjoy the nature of the Dark Zone and that it should be cut throat no matter what and no change is needed.
-Then there’s the other stance of where players do enjoy PvP but the current nature of the environment drives them away.
+Then there’s the other stance of where players do enjoy PvP, but the current nature of the environment drives them away.

 The Division players that are of the latter variety wind up judging those that do prefer no change to the Dark Zone to be elitists, anti-social, and any other negative label that you can come up with.
-The other party proclaim the PvE players to be “social justice warrior Care Bear crybabies.”
+The other party proclaims the PvE players to be “social justice warrior Care Bear crybabies.”

 Is this something you want in The Division 1.6 update should Massive follow-through with the speculative change?